-Every business manager, department head and members of the management team should have a basic understanding of accounts.
+Every business manager, department head, and member of the management team should have a basic understanding of accounts.
 This basic accounting information ensures that managers get fully involved in all business decisions and are capable of understanding accounting matters as well.
 If managers don’t have accounting knowledge, there are several courses and books to help them know what is accounting for managers.

 Why Must Managers Know Accounting?